99% of traders stare at price charts. 1% read the blockchain itself.

 Stablecoins = liquidity proxy.

 When USDT + USDC supply grows, capital is ready to deploy.
-When it contracts, risk appetite vanishes.
+Fresh dollars enter the ecosystem, sitting on the sidelines, waiting.
+When stablecoin supply contracts, risk appetite vanishes.
+Capital exits.

 Combine metrics - don't isolate them.